 A Mass of Christian Burial will be celebrated at St. Benignus Catholic Church in Greenfield on Tuesday, December 3, 2019 at 11 a.m. with Father Michael Paraniuck as celebrant.
 Burial will follow in Brown’s Chapel Cemetery, Clarksburg with military honors accorded by the Ross County Veterans Honor Guard.
 Relatives and friends can visit with Al’s family on Monday at the EBRIGHT FUNERAL HOME, Frankfort from 5 to 8 p.m. with Rosary at 7:30 p.m.

-To send flowers to Alfred "Al" E. Hicks' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alfred "Al" E. Hicks, please visit our floral store.